Justia Lawyer Rating

 Estate planning with cryptocurrency and NFTs presents unique challenges because the rules that determine how assets pass after death are geared toward more conventional assets.

 In California, most estate plans are geared to avoid probate administration, which is a legal proceeding that winds up a person’s legal and financial affairs after death.
-The two primary goals of probate are to (1) pay off creditors, and (2) distribute the remaining property to legal heirs or beneficiaries named in a will.

-Most estates want to avoid the hassle and high costs of probate by having their assets titled in a living trust (sometimes referred to as a “revocable trust” or “intervivos trust”).
 Assets titled in the name of a living trust avoid probate because when the first trustee (who is also the trust’s creator) dies, the trust document names a successor trustee who will take control of the assets in the trust without a court order.

 So how can the living trust prepared by a crypto estate planning attorney ensure crypto and NFTs avoid a full-blown probate?
-Let’s break that down into three categories:

 • crypto held on a hardware wallet